Mohitnegi1987/Project-Bank/README.md

 # Project-Bank

 Classification Machine learninng for a Bank Credit Card offer

-This project is a part of the IRON HACK at Berlin Data Camo.
+This project is a part of the IRON HACK at Berlin Data Camp.
 Other Bootcamp projects can be found at the main GitHub repo.
 -- Project Status: [Completed]
 Project Intro/Objective